isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-That's what the language requires and mistakes can lead to resource release errors and/or memory corruption.
+That’s what the language requires and mistakes can lead to resource release errors and/or memory corruption.

 ##### Example, bad